espressif/esp-idf/examples/system/esp_event/default_event_loop/README.md

 ### Handler Registration/Unregistration

 This example demonstrates handler registration to the default event loop using `esp_event_handler_register` for (1) specific events, (2) **any** event under a certain base, and (3) **any** event.
-This also shows the possbility of registering multiple handlers to the same event as well as registering one handler to the same event multiple times.
+This also shows the possibility of registering multiple handlers to the same event as well as registering one handler to the same event multiple times.

 Unregistering a handler is done using `esp_event_handler_unregister()`.
 Unregistering a handler means that it no longer executes even when the event it was previously registered to gets posted to the loop.